sambatriste/netty-wiki-translation/New-and-noteworthy.md

 ### ChannelFuture split to ChannelFuture and ChannelPromise

 `ChannelFuture` has been split into `ChannelFuture` and `ChannelPromise`.
-This does not only make the contract of consumer and producer of an asynchronous operation explicit, but also make it more safe to use the returned `ChannelFuture` in a chain (like filtering), because the state of the `ChannelFuture` cannot be changed.
+This not only makes the contract of consumer and producer of an asynchronous operation explicit, but also make it more safe to use the returned `ChannelFuture` in a chain (like filtering), because the state of the `ChannelFuture` cannot be changed.

-Due to this change, some methods now accepts `ChannelPromise` rather than `ChannelFuture` to modify its state.
+Due to this change, some methods now accept `ChannelPromise` rather than `ChannelFuture` to modify its state.

 ## Well-defined thread model